Fact-checked by the ZeroinDaily editorial team

 What is the best free Zoom alternative for remote teams in 2025?

-Google Meet is the best free Zoom alternative for most remote teams in 2025.
-It offers unlimited calls for up to 100 participants with no time limit for registered Google accounts, requires no app download, and integrates directly with Google Calendar.
-Microsoft Teams is the better free option for organizations already using Microsoft 365.
+Google Meet is the best free Zoom alternative for most remote teams.
+It offers calls for up to 100 participants with no time limit for registered Google accounts, requires no app download, and connects directly with Google Calendar.
+Microsoft Teams is the stronger free option for organizations already using Microsoft 365.

 Is Microsoft Teams actually better than Zoom for remote teams?

-Microsoft Teams is better than Zoom for remote teams already using Microsoft 365 because it is included at no extra cost and integrates natively with Outlook, SharePoint, and Copilot AI.
-Zoom has a larger third-party app ecosystem and is easier to use across mixed-vendor environments.
-The right answer depends entirely on your existing software stack.
+Microsoft Teams is better than Zoom for remote teams already on Microsoft 365, it is included at no extra cost and integrates natively with Outlook, SharePoint, and Copilot AI.
+Zoom has a larger third-party app ecosystem and is easier to deploy across mixed-vendor environments.
+For teams not already in the Microsoft stack, the case for Teams is much weaker.

 Which Zoom alternatives work best for small remote teams under 20 people?

-Whereby and Google Meet are the top Zoom alternatives remote teams of under 20 people should evaluate first.
+Whereby and Google Meet are the top options for teams of under 20 people.
 Whereby requires no guest account, which removes onboarding friction for clients and contractors.
-Google Meet is zero-cost for Workspace users and needs no software installation.
+Google Meet costs nothing for Workspace users and needs no software installation.

 Do any Zoom alternatives offer better AI meeting summaries?